michael2012z/BitBible/markdown/NIV/files/Exod.md

 __The Lampstand__

 31. "Make a lampstand of pure gold and hammer it out, base and shaft; its flowerlike cups, buds and blossoms shall be of one piece with it.

+32. Six branches are to extend from the sides of the lampstand—three on one side and three on the other.

 33. Three cups shaped like almond flowers with buds and blossoms are to be on one branch, three on the next branch, and the same for all six branches extending from the lampstand.